 - Match Record Type: If you are deploying data between orgs, you may want to ensure this data is linked to the corresponding record type.
-If this option is not selected or the record type from the source org cannot be found in the destination, the data will be assigned the default record type in the deploying user’s profile.
+If this option is not selected or the record type from the source org cannot be found in the destination, the data will be assigned the default record type in the profile of the deploying user.

 Once you have added all the required information, flag the Active checkbox in the bottom left corner and click on Save Template.

 In this tab, you will find all the fields included in the main object (except for lookup fields) so that you can select those you want to include in your query.
 By default, all the fields are checked, but you can uncheck them as desired:

 Please note that if you deselect a required field, a warning will be displayed to let you know that the insert of the new record might fail because it doesn’t have a required field, however, you can still continue with the deployment even if a required field is not selected, as some users have workflow rules or triggers in the destination org that add a value to the required field:

 Roll-up summary fields and formula fields must not be selected, as they are read-only fields and read-only fields cannot be included in the query.